shadmanh/Super-Hitman/README.md

-# Final Project 2015: S-HITMAN
+# Final Project 2015: SUPER-HITMAN
 # by: Michal Jez and Shadman Hassan

 This is my Grade 11 Computer Science Final Project.
 My partner and I created a top down shooter in